Looking for Help?

 Skull Fractures: Treatment Measures

 For skull fractures, treatment typically leans towards conservative management.
 This includes pain control and close observation for complications.
 Surgical intervention is usually reserved for fractures that show significant displacement or come with intracranial injuries.
-As highlighted in a review by NCBI Bookshelf, "surgical management is necessary for cases complicated by intracranial bleeding requiring decompression."
+Surgical management may be necessary for cases complicated by intracranial bleeding, CSF leaks, or other associated complications.

 Frequently Asked Questions About Skull Fractures